 REGULAR START TIME: 6:30 AM

-FEES AND FACILITIES: No restroom at the trail head.
-No park fee.
+FEES AND FACILITIES: Restrooms are at the parking lot, No park fee

 SUGGESTED DRIVER DONATION: $2